Mehrdadghassabi/Gracc/Depracated_GUI/README.md

-# graph theory approach solving ElectricalCircuit (Gracc)
+# Graph theory approach solving ElectricalCircuit (Gracc)

 Algorithm design: <br />
 The application of using Graph theory is a New algorithm to solve <br />